-Greg Clifton is president and founder of Clifton Capital Partners, Inc., a company formed to help you invest wisely, minimize taxes, and make smarter financial decisions.
+Greg Clifton is president and founder of Clifton Capital Advisors, LLC, a company formed to help you invest wisely, minimize taxes, and make smarter financial decisions.
 Greg began his career in financial services at the age of 20 when recruited by a major New York-based firm, choosing to become an independent advisor in 1990.
-He believes unbiased advice, supported by a clear, comprehensive financial plan, empowers clients to make the most effective financial decisions.
+He believes objective advice, supported by a clear, comprehensive financial plan, empowers clients to make the most effective financial decisions.

 Greg is a CERTIFIED FINANCIAL PLANNER™ (CFP®) practitioner, holds a designation as a Chartered Financial Consultant® (ChFC®), has earned his Master of Business Administration (MBA) from the Cox School of Business at Southern Methodist University, and is a multiyear recipient of the FIVE-STAR Wealth Manager Award*.